percy/percy-ember/README.md

 ```

 Using Mocha's `this.test.fullTitle()` will return a name that includes all nesting of the current
-test, for example: 'Acceptance: Marketing pages can visit /about'.
+test, for example: `Acceptance: Marketing pages can visit /about`.

 ### Acceptance tests